Stella Donnelly

 Stella Donnelly (born 10 April 1992) is a Welsh-Australian indie rock singer-songwriter and guitarist.
 After the success of her debut EP Thrush Metal in 2017, she signed with Secretly Canadian in 2018.
 She released her debut studio album Beware of the Dogs to critical acclaim in March 2019, peaking at number 15 on the ARIA Album Charts, and winning Independent Album of the Year at the AIR Awards.
 Her second studio album, Flood, was released in August 2022, debuting at number 29 on the ARIA Charts.
-Her third, Love and Fortune, is slated for release in November 2025.
+Her third, Love and Fortune, was issued in November 2025.

 Early life

 Born in Western Australia to a Welsh mother, she spent some childhood years in Morriston, Wales before moving to Perth, Western Australia with her family.

 Donnelly first started singing when she joined a rock band in high school (Irene McCormack Catholic College) that performed Green Day covers.
 After high school, Donnelly studied contemporary and jazz music at the Western Australian Academy of Performing Arts (WAAPA).
 Donnelly was a part of the bands Boat Show and Bell Rapids before leaving them to pursue her solo career.